Garrafao/durel_system_annotators/README.md

 - XL-Lexeme-Cosine: [XL-Lexeme](https://github.com/pierluigic/xl-lexeme) is a bi-encoder that vectorizes the input sequences using a XLMR-based Siamese Network.
 It is trained to minimize the contrastive loss with cosine distance on several WiC datasets.
 XL-Lexeme-Cosine returns the cosine similarity between word vectors.
 - XL-Lexeme-Multi-Threshold: Predicts an integer between 1 and 4 based on thresholding cosine similarity between XL-Lexeme vectors at specified triple of thresholds (default is [0.2, 0.4, 0.6]).
 - XL-Lexeme-Binary: Predicts either value 1 or 4 based on thresholding cosine similarity between XL-Lexeme vectors at specified threshold (default is 0.5).
+- XL-DURel-Cosine: [XL-DURel](https://huggingface.co/sachinn1/xl-durel) is a bi-encoder that vectorizes the input sequences using a XLMR-based Siamese Network.
+It is trained for ordinal classification with angle loss on several ordinal WiC datasets.
+This variant returns the cosine similarity between word vectors.

+- XL-DURel-Multi-Threshold: Predicts an integer between 1 and 4 based on thresholding cosine similarity between XL-DURel vectors at a specified triple of thresholds (default is [0.2, 0.4, 0.6]).

+- XL-DURel-Binary: Predicts either value 1 or 4 based on thresholding cosine similarity between XL-DURel vectors at a specified threshold (default is 0.5).

 ### Running the models